-Schools and communities are beginning to lift COVID-19 restrictions and life is feeling more like it used to.
-However, the pandemic continues to have an impact on both students and educators.
-Many will still be grieving the deaths of close family members or friends who died during the pandemic (whether or not they died because of COVID-19).
+Even as the impact of the pandemic is diminishing, however, its effects continue to touch both students and educators.
+Some will still be grieving the deaths of close family members or friends who died during the pandemic (whether from COVID-19 or some other cause).

-People may also be grieving other losses related to the pandemic-chances to be part of an athletic team in an important competition, socialize with peers, be a senior in high school, start kindergarten, participate in performing arts.
+Students may also be grieving other losses.
+During the years restrictions were in place, they may have lost chances to be part of an athletic team in an important competition, socialize with peers, start kindergarten, participate in performing arts, or make the transition to high school.
 Most have been affected by ongoing issues in the broader world as well-social justice, racial inequities, bitter political divides, violence related to war in other countries, the financial impact of the pandemic.

-Students grieving the death of a family member or friend are part of this mix.
 Even before the pandemic, student grief was surprisingly common.
-About 1 in 20 students experienced the death of a parent during their school years prior to the pandemic, and virtually all students will know someone who has died by the time they complete high school.
+About 1 in 20 students experienced the death of a parent during their school years (that number is higher post-pandemic).
+Virtually all students will know someone who has died by the time they complete high school.

-Educators are in a position to offer valuable support that can make a profound difference in grieving students' lives academically, socially, and emotionally-often through simple gestures that help these students feel affirmed and understood.
-The Coalition to Support Grieving Students has a collection of free video and written materials that offer guidance designed expressly for educators, including content specific to COVID-19.
+Educators can offer valuable support that makes a profound difference in grieving students' lives.
+Often, this calls only for simple gestures that help students feel understood and affirmed in their experiences.
+The Coalition to Support Grieving Students has a collection of free video and written materials that offer guidance designed expressly for educators.